 The Makkans and Abdul-Muttalib’s could not negotiate a middle ground, so both parties agreed to seek arbitration.
 They set out for a priestess whose judgment was accepted by both parties.

 On their way, and while crossing the desert, the caravan ran out of water.
 The companions of Abdul-Muttalib all but gave up any hope of salvation.
 And when all seemed lost, water sprang out from the ever so small notch that Abdul-Muttalib’s camel made with its pad.
 Upon seeing this, the Makkans knew that He who saved Abdul-Muttalib from this eminent death on this very journey to settle the very question of Zamzam, had made Abdul-Muttalib the sole heir to this special water.
 The matter was settled and the family of the Prophet was ennobled with a mark of clearest distinction.

 It is of paramount importance to mention that Abdul-Muttalib’s possession of Zamzam was not an act of ownership where he would deny its water to others.
-Being the sole heir to Zamzam meant that Abdul-Muttalib alone was to provide Zamzam water to the pilgrims; no one else (save his family of course) could partake in this most honourable privilege.
-Source: Al-Jumu’ah magazine
+Being the sole heir to Zamzam meant that Abdul-Muttalib alone was to provide Zamzam water to the pilgrims; no one else (save his family of course) could partake in this most honorable privilege.
+Source: Al-Jumu’ah

 Article source: http://www.islamweb.net/emainpage/